Rasna (drink)

-Rasna is a soft drink concentrate brand owned by Pioma Industries which is based in Ahmedabad, India.
-It was launched in mid-seventies but started gaining popularity in the eighties when the market was dominated by carbonated soft drinks like Thums up, Gold Spot and Limca.
-As of 2009, Rasna had a 93% market share in the soft drink concentrate market in India and as of 2011, the company had a turnover of ₹3.5 billion.
+Rasna is an Indian brand of soft drink concentrate owned by Pioma Industries, headquartered in Ahmedabad, India.
+It was introduced in the mid-1970s and gained significant popularity during the 1980s, a period when the Indian soft drink market was dominated by carbonated beverages such as Thums Up, Gold Spot, and Limca.

+As of 2009, Rasna held a 93% market share in the soft drink concentrate segment in India.
+By 2011, the company reported a turnover of ₹3.5 billion.